influxdata/chronograf/docs/auth.md

 export AUTH_DURATION=1080h
 ```

-For additional security if you want cookies to be immediately removed when you close your browser, set your `AUTH_DURATION` to `0`.
-Doing so signals the browser that the cookie is only
+Additionally, for greater security, if you want to require re-authentication every time the browser is closed, set `AUTH_DURATION` to `0`.
+This will make the cookie transient (aka "in-memory").
-valid for the lifetime of the "session."
-In practice, this means the cookies will be removed
-when the browser window is closed.